 Manual hyperparameter tuning involves experimenting with different sets of hyperparameters manually i.e. each trial with a set of hyperparameters will be performed by you.
 This technique will require a robust experiment tracker which could track a variety of variables from images, logs to system metrics.

-There are a few experiment trackers that tick all the boxes.
-Neptune is one of them.
-It offers an intuitive UI and an open-source package neptune-client to facilitate logging in your code.
+There are a few experiment trackers that tick all the boxes. neptune.ai is one of them.
+It offers an intuitive interface and an open-source package neptune-client to facilitate logging into your code.
 You can easily log hyperparameters and see all types of data results like images, metrics, etc. Head over to the docs to see how you can log different metadata to Neptune.

 Alternative solutions include W&B, Comet, or MLflow.
 Check more tools for experiment tracking & management here.

 Advantages of manual hyperparameter optimization: